Chiark-Collective/Pointcept/report/main.typ

 2. Encoder Processing

   Grid pooling downsamples points while increasing feature dimensionality.
-The "Shuffle Orders" mechanism randomly varies which serialization pattern will be used for the next block.
+The "Shuffle Orders" operation then randomly varies which serialization pattern will be used for the next block.
 This variation means points that are separated in one pattern might be grouped together in another, enabling information flow across the point cloud without expensive shift or dilation operations.
 Points are then processed sequentially by multiple blocks (depths [2,2,6,2] across